 While there is growing evidence supporting the fact that using face masks reduces the chance of transmitting and getting COVID-19, there are challenges in promoting widespread mask wearing behaviour.
 Below we list some of the most common challenges and how they can potentially be addressed:

-- Access: At the start of the pandemic there was a global shortage of surgical masks, which was greatly concerning especially for health workers.
+Access: At the start of the pandemic there was a global shortage of surgical masks, which was greatly concerning especially for health workers.
 Initially, wearing face masks was not recommended to ensure there would be enough personal protective equipment available for health workers, but eventually the guidance was changed and updated to recommend the use of fabric masks in public settings.
 The guidance to wear fabric masks may also make mask wearing behaviour possible for more people by making masks more accessible.
 Studies have been conducted to explore how masks made of different fabrics affect ease of breathing, filtration, and other mask properties so that masks can be sewn at home with locally available materials (Study 1, Study 2, Study 3).
+In a study in Bangladesh they found that the free distribution of masks led to a three-fold increase in mask use which was sustained over time.
 Here is an example of refugees making their own face masks and distributing them within their communities.
 The United Nations Development Programme and UNICEF are also distributing fabric face masks across South Sudan to limit the transmission of coronavirus.

 Image: A series of illustrations by Green String Network, showing the correct and incorrect ways to wear a face mask.